carloscalla/kickstart.nvim/README.md

 ### FAQ

-- What should I do if I already have a pre-existing neovim configuration?
+- What should I do if I already have a pre-existing Neovim configuration?
   - You should back it up and then delete all associated files.
-  - This includes your existing init.lua and the neovim files in `~/.local` which can be deleted with `rm -rf ~/.local/share/nvim/`
+  - This includes your existing init.lua and the Neovim files in `~/.local` which can be deleted with `rm -rf ~/.local/share/nvim/`
 - Can I keep my existing configuration in parallel to kickstart?
   - Yes!
 You can use [NVIM_APPNAME](https://neovim.io/doc/user/starting.html#%24NVIM_APPNAME)`=nvim-NAME`